intel/sriov-fec-operator/spec/sriov-fec-operator-release-notes.md

   - Deploys an instance of K8s SRIOV device plugin which manages the FEC VFs as an OpenShift cluster resource and configures this device plugin to detect the resources

 # Changes to Existing Features
+***v2.8.0***
+- UBI base docker image version updated to 9.3-6.
+- sriov-network-device-plugin version updated to 4.14
+- Telemetry request/response flow between daemon and pf-bb-conf is updated.
+- xnet and go-logr package version updated.
+- Restricted hostPath mount to read-only for /lib/modules.
+- Restricted hostPath mount specific to device-plugin for sriov-network-device-plugin.
+- Resource cleanup in proper order during the CR deletion.
+- Restrict the vfio-pci driver parameter disable_idle_d3 set to ACC100 only.

 ***v2.7.2***
 - None